orangejuice/blog/data/activity/book-思考-快与慢-2012/record.en.md

   subtitle: "[US] Daniel Kahneman / 2012 / CITIC Press"
 ---

-Regarding the translation, can the translator understand what it means?
-How could it pass through various checks and get published?
-This is a bit of a pity.
-The topics are all good, had a quick look, quickly skipped the poorly translated parts, but still found it interesting :) Saw someone saying there are too many words, that's right, really admire the author, he can really write.
+This translation, can the translator even understand what they wrote?
+How did it pass through so many checks and get published?
+That's a bit of a shame.
+The topics are good, and I skimmed through it; I quickly skipped the poorly translated parts, but it's still somewhat interesting :) I saw some say it's too wordy, and they're right, I really admire the author, such a prolific writer.